Webarchitects are able to provide HTTPS certificates for shared hosting sites and also for virtual servers.

 Some combinations of platforms and browsers don't work with Let's Encrypt certificates, for example the BlackBerry 10 and Windows XP, so if you have users with these devices / platforms then consider a commercial certificate.

-For modern web browsers a dedicated IP address is no longer needed for HTTPS due to the widespread support for Server Name Indication, (see the Wikipedia page on SNI) however some older platforms, such as Internet Explorer on Windows XP, don't support SNI, so you might want to consider having a dedicated IP address to go with a certificate.
-We can provide dedicated IP addresses for shared hosting sites and also for virtual servers in Sheffield, but not in Iceland.
+For modern web browsers a dedicated IP address is no longer needed for HTTPS due to the widespread support for Server Name Indication, (see the Wikipedia page on SNI).
+However some older platforms, such as Internet Explorer on Windows XP, don't support SNI, so you might want to consider having a dedicated IP address to go with a certificate.
+We can provide dedicated IP addresses for shared hosting sites and also for virtual servers.

 If you have a site at